-“He casts forth His ice as fragments.
-Who can stand before His cold.”
+“God casts forth God's ice as fragments.
+Who can stand before God's cold.”
 Psalm 147:17

 It’s been cold this week – so cold that where I live, the county cancelled school two days in a row.
 “Extreme weather days,” they are called, not “snow days.”
 Snow days can be fun; not so this kind of cold.
 It was colder in Chicago this week than it was in the North Pole.